Ipe Ivandić

 Goran "Ipe" Ivandić (December 10, 1955 – January 12, 1994) was a Bosnian rock drummer, famous for his work with the band Bijelo Dugme.

 Early life

-Ivandić was born to father Josip and mother Mirjana in the central Bosnian town of Vareš, at the time in PR Bosnia and Herzegovina, FPR Yugoslavia, where his mining engineer father had been assigned for a new job.
+Ivandić was born to father Josip and mother Mirjana in the central Bosnian town of Vareš where his mining engineer father had been assigned for employment by the Yugoslav communist authorities as part of the country's central economic planning.
 Nicknamed Ipe from an early age, the youngster was raised with an older brother and younger sister Gordana.

 Move to Sarajevo

 The family moved to Sarajevo in 1960 when Ivandić was four.

 While in elementary school, Ivandić simultaneously attended violin classes at a lower music school.
 However, soon after completing his final music school exam, he abruptly decided he "no longer wanted to bother with violin".

 He would soon turn his focus to percussions.
 In 1970, along with some friends, fourteen-year-old Ivandić founded a music section within the Boško Buha youth centre simply because it was willing to provide free instruments.
 They named their band Crossroads with Ivandić playing the drums.
 With the band taking up most of his free time, he started neglecting school and as a result flunked his sophomore year of high school and had to repeat it.
 He eventually switched to part-time secondary education.